open-politics/SSARE/README.md

 ## Licensing
-SSARE is distributed under the MIT License, with the license document available for reference within the project repository.
+opol is distributed under the MIT License, with the license document available for reference within the project repository.